yasminadaileh1/201/read1.md

 - program rule
 - react to event

-**ABC** computer programing concept mean A for what is script and how to creat one, B for how computer fit in with the world around tham, and C for how do I write a script for page script is a series of instructions we could script to any type of the following:
+**ABC** computer programing concept mean A for what is script and how to creat one, B for how computer fit in with the world around tham, and C for how do I write a script for page.
+**A** what is script and how to creat one? script is a series of instructions we could script to any type of the following:
 1. recipes
 2. handbook